- How could you help to stamp out stigma?

 Time to Change Surrey is a campaign and programme to raise awareness and reduce stigma around mental health.
-Time to Change Surrey reaches out to businesses, colleges and communities, to people from different backgrounds, cultures, faith, across age, gender and sexuality.
+Time to Change Surrey reaches out to businesses, colleges and communities, to people from different backgrounds, cultures, faith, across age, sex and gender, and sexuality.

 Over the years, Time to Change Surrey has reached thousands of people and provided information and expertise to raise awareness of emotional wellbeing and mental health.

 Some of the ways they do this are: